muff1nman/ClassNotes/Econ/EconAndTech.md

 Spillover & CD
 -----------
+QUESTION
 What is a drawback of too much creative destruction  (EXAM Q)
 - uncertainty?
 - did not understand

 Creative Destruction vs Spillovers
 ------
+- too much CD and innovation
+    - R&D spending can be excessive if there is duplication of R&D
+    - overinvestment because firms don't feel the loss associated with the new innovation
-Spillovers calm some things down and are a disincentive to investment
+- Spillovers calm some things down and are a disincentive to investment
+- CD is smaller than spillovers so society wants more innovation

 Policy Implications
 -----
+- If S is greater than the desired level (most likely)
+    - provide funding or other assistance to cover sunk costs of innovation
+    - strengthen ipr
+    - increase resources dedicated to protecting ipr
+    - relax anti-trust laws for R&D consortiums
+    - foster high technology clusters

+- If S is less than the desired level?
+    - QUESTION
+    - opposite of above?

 END OF MICRO

 25 - 03 - 2013 | Innovation and Economic Growth | Lecture 17
 ======

 Economic Growth
 -----
 economic growth is increases in social welfare or standard of living.

 1. Can economic growth be sustained in the long run?
+ QUESTION

 2. What determines long run growth?
+ QUESTION

 Exogenous - technology is outside the model